 Select the best answer:

 E. None of these

-If you’ve watched my Pluralsight course series on the CCNP SWITCH exam, you’ll recall that you can’t disable VLAN1 or prune it from a trunk.
+If you’ve watched my CCNP courses, you’ll recall that you can’t disable VLAN1 or prune it from a trunk.
 Well, you can try to prune it, but CDP messages will still pass.
 But do you disable CDP globally or just on the trunk interface?
 This is where obscure knowledge comes in.
 Cisco IP phones use CDP to get voice VLAN information, so disabling CDP globally is out.
 That leaves only two answers: disable CDP on the trunk interface or none of the above.
 Disabling CDP on the trunk interfaces will certainly stop the CDP messages from moving between the switches, and it won’t affect Cisco IP phones since CDP messages never leave a collision domain.

 Now here’s the thing: I made that question and answer up on the fly.
 You have to be able to do that if you want to do well on the exam.

 The exam blueprint is like The Oracle, and sometimes just as wrong

 In The Matrix movies, you may remember the Oracle, a computer program that supposedly knows all.
 After seeing the Oracle for the first time, Neo asks Morpheus how accurate the Oracle’s “prophecies” are.
 Morpheus responds with something to the effect of, “Try not to think of it in terms of right and wrong.
 The Oracle is a guide to help you find the path.”
 Not surprisingly, it turned out the Oracle was kinda wrong on some stuff.